LCOGT/banzai-nres/docs/banzai_nres/idl-differences.rst

 Husser et al. 2013, DOI: 10.1051/0004-6361/201219058.

 BANZAI-NRES propagates an estimate of the formal uncertainties from all of the data processing stages and include these in the output data products.
+These are used as weights in the cross correlation function to measure the radial velocity.
+We adopt an optical weighting scheme based on Zackay & Ofek 2017
+DOI: 10.3847/1538-4357/836/2/187.

 .. include:: idl-differences-data-products.rst